YLAI Professional Fellows Program Partner Opportunities

 Designate a supervisor: Host organizations will designate a full-time, high-level staff member to guide the fellow in their professional growth.
 This individual should be excited to help expand the fellows’ business skills and support their development as business and social leaders.

-Foster networking opportunities: Host organizations should be excited to facilitate their leader’s experiential learning and foster networking opportunities within their business sector and throughout the host city.
+Foster networking opportunities: Host organizations should be excited to facilitate their leader’s experiential learning and foster networking opportunities within their business sector and professional network.

 YLAI Professional Fellows’ Countries